Close Alert Banner

 Water meter replacement program

 The Municipality of Grey Highlands will be undertaking a water meter replacement program to update the water meters for the Markdale and Kimberley-Amik-Talisman water system users.
-This program is anticipated to take six years to complete (2019- 2024), and the work will be scheduled by streets or subdivision.

 The new Neptune meters will improve the efficiency of reading water meters through the installation of radio frequency meters.
 Once a new meter is installed, the need for municipal staff to enter homes/businesses or private property to obtain meter readings will be minimized.
 The new meters are more accurate, but the total volume on the bill will still be cubic meters and billed according to the current water rates.
 When a community reduces water use, it benefits everyone by preserving the resource and deferring the investment in water supply infrastructure.